 For UEFI Users

 Before fixing boot, please launch MiniTool Partition Wizard Bootable Edition to view partition layout at first.
-In the section Fast Recover System Partition with Partition Wizard Bootable Edition,
+In the section Fast Recover Deleted System Partition with Partition Wizard Bootable Edition,

 Once the bootable partition manager is created, boot your computer via the disc.
 Then, MiniTool Partition Wizard will show you disk and partition layout.

 If there is no unallocated space for EFI system partition on the left side of C drive, you can shrink your C drive via the Move/Resize Partition function to create one, which could be the size of your original EFI partition or larger.

 Bcdboot copies boot files from the Windows partition to the EFI system partition and creates the BCD store in the same partition.

 "There are ways to help both Legacy BIOS and UEFI users fix boot information of Windows.
-Tweet our ways to help more people repair their unbootable Windows."Click to tweet
+Tweet our ways to help more people repair their unbootable Windows."Click to Tweet

-Method 3.
-Reinstall Windows without Losing Any Personal Files
+Method 3: Reinstall Windows Without Losing Any Personal Files

 How to Reinstall Windows